StephenHarrington/ethereum/privatenet/README.md

 var wallet_password = "this is my super secret wallet password";
 ```

-**This should be changed for to secure your wallet with convertable coins.**
+**This should be changed to secure your wallet for convertable coins.**

 Executing `keystore_generator.js` with the provided private keys in `pk_password_strings` produces three files in `config/keystore`: